kmein/mnemosyne/README.md

-# quote-db
+# mnemosyne

-`quote-db` is a simple solution for all ye, who keep a list of favourite (literature / song lyric) quotations.
+`mnemosyne` is a simple solution for all ye, who keep a list of favourite (literature / song lyric) quotations.

-`quote-db` can
+`mnemosyne` can
 * search quotes by author, source, content or any combination of them
 * output to (prettified) plain text
 * output to LaTeX